rachanahegde/python-morse-code-generator/README.md

 # Morse Code Generator (Python)
-A text-based (command line) program that takes any String input and converts it into Morse Code.
+A text-based (command line) program that takes any string input and converts it into Morse Code.